 In order to be eligible for surrogate maternity leave, a woman must:

-Talking to your employer about taking maternity leave, however, can be a difficult conversation.
+Talking to your employer about taking maternity leave, is important to ensuring all your bases are covered following your surrogate pregnancy.
 It’s important to be as honest and forthcoming as possible, as early as you think is necessary in your surrogacy journey.
 Remember, your job will be protected if you get pregnant, but your employer will still appreciate the early heads-up and any extra steps you take to ensure your responsibilities are handled at work during your maternity leave.

 Will Employers Give a Surrogate Maternity Pay?

 The earlier you talk to your employer about their maternity leave protocol, the earlier you’ll know whether you will get paid during this time off.
-If not, you’ll need to speak with your surrogacy attorney and surrogacy specialist to make sure the intended parents will cover your lost wages during this period.
-Remember: Your surrogacy professionals will advocate for your financial needs to ensure you are not unduly burdened by your decision to carry a child for someone else.
+Your surrogacy professionals will advocate for your financial needs to ensure you are not unduly burdened by your decision to carry a child for someone else.
 Whether or not you receive surrogate maternity pay from your employer, you will receive income to help support your family during your postpartum recovery.

 Talking About Surrogate Maternity Leave and Compensation with Your Employer

-Discussing your gestational pregnancy with your employer can be a complicated conversation.
-Your surrogacy attorney should help you prepare for this conversation by making you aware of your local workers’ laws and the compensation policies you are eligible for with them.
-It’s a good idea to prepare yourself with a list of talking points and questions, too, so you know exactly what you want to discuss with your employer when it comes to surrogate maternity pay and maternity leave.
+Discussing your gestational pregnancy with your employer is a necessary conversation.
+Your surrogacy attorney can help you prepare for this conversation by making you aware of your local workers’ laws and the compensation policies you are eligible for with them.
+It’s a good idea to prepare yourself with a list of talking points and questions so you know exactly what you want to discuss with your employer when it comes to surrogate maternity pay and maternity leave.

 Here are a few tips:

-Remember: These conversations about surrogate maternity pay and leave as they apply to your career can be complicated, but you should be proud of your decision to become a surrogate — and be willing to talk about your journey openly with those who need to know.
-When you become a gestational carrier, you automatically become an ambassador of sorts for the surrogacy process.
-Therefore, you might have some awkward conversations and answer some uncomfortable questions at certain times.
+These conversations about surrogate maternity pay and leave as they apply to your career can be complicated, but you should be proud of your decision to become a surrogate — and be willing to talk about your journey openly with those who need to know.

 Learn More About Surrogacy Maternity Pay